stanford-rc/www.sherlock.stanford.edu/alphafold.md

     utilized during inference, so we are going to run the pipeline on CPUs.
     You can use the following batch script as a template.

-    In order to run the pipline step on a particular sequence, the bash variable `INPUT_JSON` needs to be set to the filename of the input `.json` file you would like to fold, and the `.json` file needs to be placed in the `af_input` directory.
+    In order to run the pipeline step on a particular sequence, the bash variable `INPUT_JSON` needs to be set to the filename of the input `.json` file you would like to fold, and the `.json` file needs to be placed in the `af_input` directory.
 In the template below the example input file is `fold_input_2PV7.json`.